leanswift/leanswift.github.io/supplierportal/src/pages/net-change-report.md

 - **Supplier Onboarding**

-    For new feature mention like this: Supplier portal onboarding allows supplier creation from portal itself.
+    Supplier portal onboarding allows supplier creation from portal itself.
 New supplier account is created using the invite sent by admin to     his email account.

 ### Enhancements